-The Division of Student Affairs sees you through the transition to remote instruction during Summer and Fall 2020.
+The Division of Student Affairs sees you through the transition to remote instruction.
 Our departments continue to engage with all students through our programs and resources to encourage you to achieve your full potential.

 Please follow all our Instagram accounts to stay up to date with everything happening in our departments.

 Read the latest Ram Roundup student newsletter for all events and opportunities.

 Exploring Entanglements: What Does it Mean to be a Sexual Citizen Podcast - Center for Women & Gender Equity Podcast Series